Bracing for Natural Disasters – To Do’s and FAQs

 1. Have a farm emergency action plan in writing.

-“Most state departments of agriculture offer templates, and knowing who to contact in the event of an emergency is the most important part,” says Emily Johannes, director of K·Coe Isom’s ResourceMax sustainability program.
+“Most state departments of agriculture offer templates, and knowing who to contact in the event of an emergency is the most important part,” says Phil Newendyke, director of Pinion’s Farm Program Services.
 “In a crisis, you need to have at the ready all of the pertinent telephone numbers of emergency services in case 911 is not working, as well as businesses to contact in a disasters, such as the gas company.”

 2. Properly secure your farm and property.